Seattle’s Specialists for Surgical and Conservative Treatment of Bunions

 “Surgery is virtually pain free, minimally invasive”: Be cautious of a physician who makes the surgery sound too good to be true.
 “Minimally invasive” bunion surgery was a term used many years ago to describe bunion surgeries performed through a very small incision.
 Due to significant numbers of complications with minimally invasive bunion surgeries, it is not currently recommended for bunion correction.
 A responsible surgeon will give you realistic expectations and review possible complications.
 All surgery, bunion or otherwise may have possible complications.

-Dr. Douglas Hale is one of the few surgeons in the Northwest who is board certified in both Foot Surgery and Reconstructive Rearfoot/Ankle Surgery.
+Dr. Douglas Hale is our bunion surgeon and is renown as an expert bunion surgeon.
+He is one of the few surgeons in the Northwest who is board certified in both Foot Surgery and Reconstructive Rearfoot/Ankle Surgery.
 He is a graduate of the renowned Northwest Podiatric Surgical Residency based at Swedish Medical Center – considered one of the five best Foot and Ankle Surgery Residencies in the country.
-He is Chief of Podiatric Medicine at Swedish Medical Center.
-Dr. Hale has over 14 years experience performing many types of bunion surgery and is thus able to select the bunion procedure to best fit your needs.
+He is Director of the Foot and Ankle Surgery Residency at Swedish Medical Center.
+Dr. Hale has over 20 years experience performing many types of bunion surgery and is thus able to select the bunion procedure to best fit your needs.
 He has the philosophy of doing what is best for his patients, and keeps up to date on new procedures.
 He feels it is so important to keep up on the latest procedures that he regularly participates in Grand Rounds (patients with difficult medical and/or surgical conditions are evaluated to determine a treatment plan) at Swedish Medical Center.
 More information on Dr. Hale is available here.

 Podiatric Surgeon or Orthopedic Surgeon?